orangehill/bootstrap-session-timeout/README.md

 # bootstrap-session-timeout
 Inspired by [jquery-sessionTimeout-bootstrap by maxfierke](https://github.com/maxfierke/jquery-sessionTimeout-bootstrap)

-You can easily upgrade [jquery-sessionTimeout-bootstrap by maxfierke](https://github.com/maxfierke/jquery-sessionTimeout-bootstrap) to bootstrap-session-timeout.
+You can easily upgrade from jquery-sessionTimeout-bootstrap to bootstrap-session-timeout.
 There have been a number of major upgrades.
 For example, as long as the user is doing something on the page, he will never get a timeout.
 The original plugin launched a timeout warning dialog in a fixed amount of time regardless of user activity.
 See description and documentation for more information.

 ## Description
 After a set amount of idle time, a Bootstrap warning dialog is shown to the user with the option to either log out, or stay connected.
 If "Logout" button is selected, the page is redirected to a logout URL.
 If "Stay Connected" is selected, a keep-alive URL is requested through AJAX (optional) to keep the session alive.
 If no option is selected after another set amount of idle time, the page is automatically redirected to a timeout URL.